StarGate01/AmongUs-Mumble/README.md

 If you are looking for a community that uses this mod, join the [Discord server](https://discord.gg/4UkHEJ5sqg)!

-If you have any issues or find bugs, report them here: https://github.com/StarGate01/AmongUs-Mumble/issues .
+If you have any issues or find bugs, report them on our [issue tracker](https://github.com/StarGate01/AmongUs-Mumble/issues) .

 ## Documentation
  - [Installation and Setup](https://github.com/StarGate01/AmongUs-Mumble/wiki/Installation-and-Setup)